RadioWP/rsschool-cv-old/cv.md

 ## Experience

-**Current:** Head of analytical department in a state-owned enterprise.
-Extensive practical experience in gathering fragmented information from external sources and making research-based content.
-Experience in managing a small team, including remote work.
+Current position: Head of department in a state-owned enterprise.
 Additional information can be provided upon request.

 **RS School JS/FE 2022Q1 projects:**